 The County has committed to remitting incremental tax and special assessment revenues collected within the CDA District to the Authority.
 The Authority has full control over all operations but must comply with certain agreements.
-The Authority engaged Municap, Inc., a public finance consulting firm, to prepare the annual special assessment report.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES